How CAR Works:

 CAR binding to these heparan sulfate residues leads to membrane ruffling and lipid raft formation.
 These lipid rafts engulf the surrounding extracellular fluid and internalize any nearby drug molecules into vesicles inside the cell.

 The lower pH inside the cell causes the vesicles to break up, resulting in increased localized drug concentrations inside the targeted disease tissue.

-CAR peptide is being initially developed as an adjuvant for the pulmonary selective treatment of pulmonary hypertension and as a stand alone therapeutic for accelerating wound healing.
+CAR peptide is being developed as conjugated liposomes for the chronic treatment of pulmonary hypertension and as an adjuvant for the acute treatment of sepsis.
 CAR can also be used to selectively enhance the therapeutic benefit of cutting-edge biomedical technologies such as gene therapy, siRNA, miRNA, and antibodies.